Chapter 2:

 I’m in love with a Chinese Nationalist

 Well then, the worst is yet to come.
-First I have to find Sawa so that we can get going.
+First, I have to find Sawa so that we can get going.
 I went down to the front entrance of the school.
-Sawa seemed to be there already waiting for me.
-I hope that she wasn’t waiting too long, I don’t want to have to deal with her complaining about making her wait.
+Sawa seemed to be there already, waiting for me.
+I hope she wasn’t waiting too long—I don’t want to have to deal with her complaining about making her wait.

-Besides her was sitting Lei Mei.
+Beside her was Lei Mei.
 Why is she here?

-“Yeah… My bad.”
-I replied to Sawa.
-I looked over to Lei Mei, but she didn’t say a single word.
-“What brings you here Lei Mei?”
+“Yeah… my bad,” I replied to Sawa.
+I looked over at Lei Mei, but she didn’t say a single word.
+“What brings you here, Lei Mei?”
 I asked her.

 She looked over at me with a confused look.

 “Oh, I didn’t tell you because you were being creepy.
 Lei Mei is also coming with us.
-Her family recently moved into our neighbourhood and my parents met them a few days ago and wanted to become friends.
-Pretty much why we are having this dinner together, to begin with.”
-Sawa explained.
+Her family recently moved into our neighborhood, and my parents met them a few days ago and wanted to become friends.
+Pretty much why we’re having this dinner together to begin with,” Sawa explained.

-“Wow, so you really chose not to mention such a crucial piece of information because I was just looking forwards while eating?”
+“Wow, so you really chose not to mention such a crucial piece of information because I was just looking forward while eating?”
 I yelled out of frustration.

-Sawa coming to my house is one thing but having Lei Mei also come makes it much worse.
-We barely talked and knowing Sawa she would drag Lei Mei into doing something stupid.
+Sawa coming to my house is one thing, but having Lei Mei also come makes it much worse.
+We’ve barely talked, and knowing Sawa, she would drag Lei Mei into doing something stupid.
 I also don’t need two people seeing the state of my room.

-“Don’t yell at me, what the hell is wrong with you, you are literally a degenerated no life.
-You will remain unloved for the rest of your life, just shut the fuck up, you’re an utter disgrace to all humans to exist.”
-Sawa said calmly.
+“Don’t yell at me.
+What the hell is wrong with you?
+You’re literally a degenerate no-life.
+You’ll remain unloved for the rest of your life.
+Just shut the fuck up—you’re an utter disgrace to all humans to exist,” Sawa said calmly.

 We ended up walking in silence.
-No one said a word till we arrived at my house.
+No one said a word until we arrived at my house.

-Aguni Esumi, my mother, tends to be fairly energetic and nosey about everything.
-She doesn’t have a job so she has a lot of spare time.
+Aguni Esumi, my mother, tends to be fairly energetic and nosy about everything.
+She doesn’t have a job, so she has a lot of spare time.

 “Yeah, it was good,” I replied while looking over at Lei Mei.